 The town of Novi has made quite a few “best places to live” lists in spite of being somewhat of an unknown entity to those who aren’t from Michigan.
 But those who live in Novi know that the title is well-earned.

 Novi is a bustling suburb with lots of shopping and ample employment opportunities.
 It’s safe, friendly and has great schools, making it the perfect choice for families.
-It’s also located in a sweet spot where both Detroit and Ann Arbor are a short drive away, so whether you’re a commuter or just looking for something fun to do on the weekend, you’ll appreciate being in such an ideal location.
+It’s located in a sweet spot where both Detroit and Ann Arbor are a short drive away.
+Whether you’re a commuter or just looking for something fun to do on the weekend, you’ll appreciate being in such an ideal location.